-Yashovardhan S. Chati Massachusetts Institute of Technology Doctoral Student Cambridge, MA Email: yschati@mit.edu Website: http://web.mit.edu/yschati/www/ Yashovardhan Chati is a doctoral student at the Massachusetts Institute of Technology (MIT) in the Department of Aeronautics and Astronautics.
+Yashovardhan Chati Massachusetts Institute of Technology Doctoral Student Cambridge, MA Email: yschati@mit.edu Website: http://web.mit.edu/yschati/www/ Yashovardhan Chati is a doctoral student at the Massachusetts Institute of Technology (MIT) in the Department of Aeronautics and Astronautics.
 He works in the MIT International Center for Air Transportation with Professor Hamsa Balakrishnan.
 Prior to coming to MIT, he received his Master of Technology and Bachelor of Technology degrees in Aerospace Engineering from the Indian Institute of Technology (IIT) Bombay in 2012.
 Yashovardhan's doctoral research at MIT focuses on using machine learning algorithms to model aircraft performance.
 The high-level aim of his research is to develop statistical models which can estimate aircraft fuel flow, fuel burn, and takeoff weight given its flight trajectory information.
 These models can help evaluate the fuel burn and emissions impact of different routes and operational procedures.
-Yashovardhan has received the IIT Bombay Institute Gold Medal in 2012 for being the most outstanding graduating student, an ACRP Graduate Research Award in 2016, and a best paper award in the USA/Europe Air Traffic Management Research and Development Seminar 2017.
+Yashovardhan has received the IIT Bombay Institute Gold Medal in 2012 for being the most outstanding graduating student, and the best paper award in the USA/Europe Air Traffic Management Research and Development Seminar 2017.
+During the program year 2016-2017, Yashovardhan won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Data-Driven Modeling of Aircraft Engine Fuel Burn in Climb Out and Approach."